 I always loved what I called making things, but as I was growing up I never met an artist or saw an original piece of art.
 Then, in eleventh grade, a new girl moved to my school – a girl who had spent her childhood in galleries and art classes.
 With her as my new sense of what was possible, I began college two years later as a painting major in a BFA program.
 Since then my art career has taken many twists and turns, but there’s never really been anything else I wanted to do.

 My paintings look realistic but they’re not just about surface appearances.
 I decided a long time ago that if I could paint someone or something so it looked the most like itself, it might help us see not just the painting’s subject, but ourselves in it.
 I want to say, “See how beautiful this is.
 How beautiful you are.
-Look at how much is there.
+See how much is there.
 Just look.”

 When preparing a new painting I begin by arranging the flowers to create a composition that both appeals visually and suggests meaning.
 I use multiple light sources to produce layering of shadows and intensity of color, to say something not only about the roses but also their world.
 I photograph them and often manipulate the digital image to achieve a desired range of colour and richness.
 I then work out the image in an elaborate contour drawing and mix colors in response to the photo.